-If you want to embed the Lua programs in your binary as well you should pre-populate the module cache here with the contents of all Lua files you intend to ship in the binary. modules\cache\registry is the member you're looking for.
+If you want to embed the Lua programs in your binary as well you can pre-populate the module cache here with the contents of all Lua files you intend to ship in the binary. modules_cache_registry is the member you're looking for.
 Do this before you start the first Lua VM.
+However there's a better way (see next section).